OGRECave/ogre/git-ChangeLog.md

 # Changes in master but not on Bitbucket

+## Batteries Included
+* by default Ogre will now automatically fetch and build its core dependencies
+* [Unified documentation](https://ogrecave.github.io/ogre/api/1.10/index.html): merged API reference, manual and some of the wiki tutorials using Doxygen

 ## Python Bindings (new component)
 * cover OgreMain, RTShaderSystem, Overlay and OgreBites
 * allows implementing Listeners in Python (see Sample)